WilliamThyer/williamthyer.github.io/_posts/2020-10-29-eeg_coef_plotting.md

 (30, 30, 145, 30)
 ```

 That is a numpy array of shape: (n_subjects, n_cross_val_iters, n_timepoints, n_electrodes).
 I also need the x and y coordinates of where the electrodes are placed on the scalp.
 This allows me to project the 1-D array back into 2-D space.
+I'll pick a random timepoint and project the coefficients on the "scalp".
+Darker blue means that electrode was more heavily weighted in the model.

 ```python
 plt.figure(figsize=(5,6.7))